When Life Gives You Lemons Try These Useful Tips

 "Oh, yes, I certainly do," she replied.
 "I've been divorced four times."

-Classic Tips For Using Lemons
+Three Classic Tips For Using Lemons

-You will be adding lemons to your shopping list after discovering these classic tips:
+You'll be adding lemons to your shopping list after discovering these classic tips:

 - Fluff up Your Rice.
 When cooking your rice, just add 1 teaspoon of lemon juice for every quart of water.
 Your rice will be fluffier.